edoardottt/gochanges/README.md

 - [x] Common errors
 - [x] Mount external volume
 - [ ] Tests
 - [ ] Use only a client to store all changes
+- [ ] Read input by command line
 - [ ] Send mail using OAuth2.0

 --------------------------